Customize your API Portal

 A GET for facts, a POST to send, A PATCH to fix, a DELETE to end.
 With Swagger scrolls and OpenAPI, They whisper truth to SDKs nigh.

-So raise a curl to RESTful peers, To webhooks pinging through the years— For every call that we compose, An interface of prose arose.Update your portal navigation:
+So raise a curl to RESTful peers, To webhooks pinging through the years— For every call that we compose, An interface of prose arose.Update your API Portal navigation:

 The new page you created needs to be added to the API Portal’s side-nav.
 This can be done by running the